Dynamical Variational Autoencoders: A Comprehensive Review: DVAE outcome: A story of flexibility

 \subsection{Other network architectures for sequential data modeling}

-In this review, we focused on deep generative latent-variable models of sequential data using RNNs (or simple feed-forward fully-connected DNNs for temporal dependencies of order 1).
+In this review, we focus on deep generative latent-variable models of sequential data using RNNs (or simple feed-forward fully-connected DNNs for first-order temporal dependencies).
 However, other neural network architectures can deal with sequential data of arbitrary length, the most popular ones probably being convolutional architectures.
-While RNNs are based on an infinite-order temporal modeling, CNNs generally have a fixed-length receptive field implying a finite-order temporal modeling.
-In particular, temporal convolutional networks (TCNs) are getting more and more popular due to competitive performance with RNNs (e.g., in speech separation \citep{luo2019conv}), while being more flexible and computationally efficient \citep{bai2018empirical}.
-A TCN is based on causal and dilated 1-dimensional convolutions, sharing similarities with the Wavenet architecture \citep{Oord_wavenet2016}, and just as an RNN it outputs a sequence of the same length as the input sequence.
-Combining TCNs with VAEs has been explored in \citep{aksan2018stcn}.
+While RNNs are (virtually) based on infinite-order temporal modeling, CNNs generally have a fixed-length receptive field, which implies a finite-order temporal modeling.
+In particular, temporal convolutional networks (TCNs) are becoming increasingly popular due to their competitive performance with RNNs (e.g., in speech separation \citep{luo2019conv}) while being more flexible and computationally efficient \citep{bai2018empirical}.
+A TCN is based on dilated 1D convolutions, sharing similarities with the Wavenet architecture \citep{Oord_wavenet2016}, and just as an RNN, it outputs a sequence of the same length as that of the input sequence.
+The combination of TCNs with VAEs was explored by \citet{aksan2018stcn}.

-Another popular neural network architecture that can deal with sequential data is the Transformer \citep{vaswani2017attention}, which is based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
-However, only very few works have considered leveraging transformers for generative modeling in the VAE framework.
-We only found transformer-based VAEs recently proposed for sentence generation \citep{liu2019transformer}, story completion \citep{wang2019t}, and music representation learning \citep{jiang2020transformer}.
+Another popular neural network architecture that can deal with sequential data is the transformer \citep{vaswani2017attention}, which is based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
+However, only a few studies have considered leveraging transformers for generative modeling in the VAE framework.
+We found only transformer-based VAEs recently proposed for sentence generation \citep{liu2019transformer}, story completion \citep{wang2019t}, and music representation learning \citep{jiang2020transformer}.